ingria/ajax2mqtt/README.md

 - ajax2mqtt/ID/unpair _device_id_
 - ajax2mqtt/ID/set_offline_threshold _value_

-You may control the device via these topics or create your own integration.
+You may control the device via these topics or create your own integration based on these topics (e.g. [use it in HomeBridge](https://github.com/arachnetech/homebridge-mqttthing/tree/master)).

 ### Homeassistant integration
 This integration adds all your Ajax devices to Home Assistant, thanks to the MQTT discovery.
 If you don’t need this feature, you can set `A2M_HASS_ENABLED` config value to `false`.